-The long-sought dirt route from Draper's Corner Canyon to Alpine will
+The long-sought dirt route from Draper's Corner Canyon to Alpine

-be finished during 2018.
+was opened in 2018.
 From the Peak View trailhead on Traverse Ridge,

 the trail has 1.6 miles on Peak View, 2.9 on Three